JoshuaAYoung/v-able-client/README.md

 - The app's design and CSS was scratch built - no templates, no bootstrap
 - The app utilizes JSON Web Tokens and bCrypt hashing for auth & auth.
 I know that from a security standpoint, this isn't a fool proof system.
 In terms of a learning experience, however, I couldn't have asked for better.
 - I implemented a number of features that are relatively 'sight unseen' to make the app more user friendly and to push my understanding of real world applications:
-  - Error "toast" notifications for server errors
+  - Error "toast" notifications for server errors.
-  - Regex validation on zipcode, email and password inputs
+  - Regex validation on zipcode, email and password inputs.
-  - Intuitive redirects with a dynamic "success" page to keep things user friendly
+  - Intuitive redirects with a dynamic "success" page to keep the user informed.
-  - Authorization dynamically affects the app depending on whether the user is logged in and, once logged in, the type of user.
+  - Authorization dynamically affects the app depending on whether the user is logged in as well as the type of user.
   - A 404 page notifies a user when the path is invalid.
-  - A hamburger on mobile devices helps declutter the nav bar.
+  - A hamburger button on mobile devices helps declutter the nav bar.

 ## Features to come